The Best Places To See Fireflies In Japan 2024

 4. Uchio Shrine

 About an hour’s drive inland from the city of Kobe lies the Uchio Shrine, which has elaborate sculptures and a sacred thousand-year-old tree.
 It’s also a place where you can see hime-hotaru, which emit an orange light and fly low to the ground, making them stand out from other species of fireflies.
-During June and July, you can take a “Hikami Dream” tour and witness the magic of lights that appear scattered over the ground like snowfall.
+During June and July, you can witness the magic of lights that appear scattered over the ground like snowfall.
 The only drawback of this option is its location, which can take several hours by train from Osaka.
 You may be better off finding local lodging rather than going all the way there and back in one evening.

 5. Kugayama Firefly Festival

 Typically held on the first week of June, this festival, which takes place around Kugayama Station, about 15 minutes from Shibuya, is perhaps the best way to see fireflies in Tokyo.
 Though you won’t be able to see as many hotaru here as you will in some of the more rural spots on the list, you can’t beat the location.
 If you’re in Tokyo while the festival is on, you won’t have to go too far out of your way to pop over and see if you can spot a few fireflies.
-There are also other areas on the outskirts of Tokyo where fireflies are sometimes visible, though again, the city is not the place to find huge swarms of them, so this is just for those who won’t be venturing far from Tokyo and have already-packed schedules.
+There are also other areas on the outskirts of Tokyo where fireflies are sometimes visible, though again, the city is not the place to find huge swarms of them, so this is just for those who won’t be venturing far from Tokyo and have already packed schedules.

 nanamori, CC BY 3.0, via Wikimedia Commons